peng-hui/ASE21-MdPerfFuzz-Artifact/README.md

 ## Credit

 This work was built atop other tools.
-Especially, the authors would like to give credit to [PerfFuzz](https://github.com/carolemieux/perffuzz) and [Superion](https://github.com/zhunki/Superion) for their amazing contributions.
+In particular, the authors would like to give credit to [PerfFuzz](https://github.com/carolemieux/perffuzz) and [Superion](https://github.com/zhunki/Superion) for their contributions.

 ## Publication

-More information about MdPerfFuzz can be found in our ASE '21 paper.
+More information about MdPerfFuzz can be found in our ASE '21 research paper.

 ```tex
 @inproceedings{li2021mdperffuzz,